 Lock Sensitive Conferences to Outside Entry

 Depending on the kind of virtual meeting you’re having, it could be worthwhile to lock your conference to outsiders.
 Connex Intl’s MeetNow Reservationless tool gives you the ability to lock and unlock your conference to prevent unauthorized entry.
-For reserved conferencing, you can also use pre-registration for events, giving each participant a personal ID for the call.
+For operator assisted conferencing, you can also use pre-registration for events, giving each participant a personal ID for the call.
 This will keep access limited to only those who have been approved through pre-registration.

 Only Enable the Features You Need